Head of Computing

 Upper School (Forms 5 & 6)

-To prepare pupils for their future senior school and beyond, they are given the responsibility of a school Google Account and access to a selection of key apps including; Google Docs, Slides, Forms, Sites and Classroom.
-This allows for the introduction of modern and ‘future-ready’ IT skills including learning how to work efficiently, constructively and collaboratively with peers.
-It also teaches them about their digital footprint and how they need to carefully consider the consequences of their actions.
+To prepare pupils for their future senior school and beyond, they are given full responsibility of an Apple iPad Pro and greater access is granted to a wider selection of school-controlled educational apps.
+This allows for the introduction of modern and ‘future-ready’ IT skills including learning how to work efficiently, constructively and collaboratively with peers in ‘The Cloud’.
+It also teaches them about their digital footprint and how they need to carefully consider the real-life consequences of their online actions.

 More advanced Computer Science concepts are taught including Machine Learning & AI and a range of exciting and futuristic practical tasks are undertaken to allow for pupils to see how this technology is rapidly developing.